Precise asymptotics: robust stochastic volatility models: Proof of main result

-\end{lemma} \begin{proof} (i) Let $\W^\eta$, $\V^\eta$ denote convolution with a mollifier function, with rescale parameter $\eta>0$.
-Of course, $\V^\eta \to V$ uniformly with uniform H\"older bounds.
+(iv) $\exp(||| \VV |||^2) \in L^{0+}$. \end{lemma} \begin{proof} (i) As in the previous proof let $\W^\eta$, $\V^\eta$ denote convolution with a mollifier function, with rescale parameter $\eta>0$.
+Of course, $\V^\eta \to \V$ uniformly with uniform H\"older bounds.
 Using the same notation for mollification of $\W$ and $\v$, have